 Room Mate Valeria is arguably one of the most popular places to stay in Malaga.
 If a boutique style, urban hotel with a fab rooftop bar is your thing; then Valeria should be on your shortlist.

 The location of the Valeria is pretty unbeatable for a city centre hotel.
-Boasting fantastic views over the port from the rooftop bar and pool.
+Boasting fantastic views over the port and Malaga’s own version of The London eye just a stone’s throw away.

 This upscale hotel is about a 5 minute walk in any direction to all of Malaga’s hot spots, as well as the train station making getting to the hotel easy if you are arriving by plane.